Defining Your Path Field Trip Program

 When can I visit?

-We are available for field trips during the academic year (mid-September to late May) on weekdays from 9:00 am - 4:30 pm.
+We are available for field trips during the academic year in October through April on weekdays from 9:00 am - 4:30 pm.
 We do not hold field trips during University closure days or during University finals weeks.

 Field trips are scheduled on a "first come, first served" basis.
 To assure that your potential field trip date is available, please try to book, at least, four weeks in advance.